macikos12/FileTaggerRemake/README.md

-I abandoned it, it's not in a good state
+I abandoned it, it's not in a good state<br>
 I'll be working on a C++ rewrite of it soon
 # FileTaggerRemake
 This is my first 'big' project.<br>